Aleksandar-Katsarov/Beautiful-Beginnings/README.md

 # Recommendations about the UX/ UI.
 UI / UX recommendations.
 The website looks good, but it looks like an old-fashioned website.
 There is no modern look.
 Also to the slider: I think will be a good idea to use some indicators, which tell to us how many slides we will see.
+As a recommendation about the social media buttons/links: I think it will be a good idea, if we add some contrast to the hover state of the icons.